Hellboy: The Crooked Man and Others: Addenda

-The collected edition featured a section of Dysart's, Mignola's and Corben's preparatory sketches for the collected stories, and an essay by John Pelan entitled "Manly Wade Wellman: American Mythmaker," introducing readers to the pulp writer to whom The Crooked Man was written in tribute.
+The collected edition featured a section of Dysart's, Mignola's and Corben's preparatory sketches for the collected stories, and an essay by John Pelan entitled "Manly Wade Wellman: American Mythmaker", introducing readers to the pulp writer to whom The Crooked Man was written in tribute.

 Film adaptation

-In February 2023, Millennium Media announced plans for a new live-action reboot titled Hellboy: The Crooked Man, the first in a potential series of films.
-Production is scheduled to begin in March 2023 in Bulgaria with Brian Taylor directing from a script by Mignola and Christopher Golden, based on the 2008 comic of the same name.
-The film is to be co-produced between Nu Boyana and Campbell Grobman Film and is presented by Millennium Media in association with Dark Horse Entertainment.
+Following the underperformance and negative reception of the 2019 reboot film Hellboy, in February 2023, Millennium Media announced plans for a new live-action reboot titled Hellboy: The Crooked Man, the first in a potential series of films.
+Brian Taylor directed from a script by Mignola and Christopher Golden, based on the 2008 comic of the same name.
+The film was co-produced between Nu Boyana and Campbell Grobman Film and was presented by Millennium Media in association with Dark Horse Entertainment.
 Taylor expressed his intentions to "reset" the film series and depict a younger and wandering version of Hellboy with a folk horror influence similar to the comics; Taylor also confirmed that the film would be R-rated in order to embrace the "dark and scary and violent and adult" elements of the comics.
 The following month, Jack Kesy was announced to portray Hellboy, and Jefferson White and Adeline Rudolph were cast as Tom Ferrell and Bobbie Jo Song.
+The film was released direct-to-VOD in the United States on October 8, 2024.